giuliaischia/giuliaischia.github.io/_pages/about.md

 * Conversion of biomass into **functional carbon materials**, including carbon dots and nanoparticles, for applications in catalysis and energy technologies
 * Conversion of biomass into **artificial humic substances** for soil and environmental applications
-* Chemical pathways governing **hydrothermal and solvothermal conversion** of biomass
+* Chemical pathways behind the **hydrothermal and solvothermal conversion** of biomass
 * Integration of waste biomass valorization into **biorefinery** and **circular economy** frameworks

 &nbsp;